Check in with

 Reveal at the same time

-Answers appear side by side, simultaneously.
+Answers appear side by side, at the same moment.
 No editing after the fact.
-Where your ratings differ by a lot, the app highlights it.
+Where your ratings differ by a lot, the app shows it.

 04

-After the reveal, you decide together: what to do this week, what to keep doing, and what to let go of.
-You can create tasks (one-off things to do) and habits (ongoing things to keep up).
-Kindred brings them all back next week for review.
+After the reveal, you decide together — what to do this week, what to keep doing, what to let go of.
+Tasks for one-off things.
+Habits for what you want to keep up.
+The conversation has somewhere to go, and Kindred brings it back next week.

 What you'll talk about